 Possible saving per month: €160

 Shop in a budget supermarket

-Although the stocked brands may not be well known in Ireland they are often best sellers on the continent.
+Although the stocked brands may not be well known in Ireland, they are often best sellers on the continent.
 Choosing to shop here can halve your grocery bill every week.
 It’s a quick and easy way to save money.

+One of the best ways to save money, is simply sticking to what is on the shopping list.
 Having a shopping list helps focus our mind on what we need instead of what we might want!
 Planning meals for the week and adding ingredients to the list means you don’t end up with lots of groceries that don’t go together.

 Don’t go grocery shopping hungry

 A sure way to guarantee your shopping trolley is filled with tasty treats you don’t need is to go shopping on an empty stomach.
 Eating before you hit the supermarket helps to stay focused on what you need rather than what you want.

 A fabulous addition to a home cooked meal, fresh herbs are expensive and shop bought options wilt quickly.
 Why not grow your own?
 Herbs can be cheaply bought in a garden centre, put a selection in a large pot in a sunny place and water them regularly and have fresh rosemary the next time you have a Sunday roast.

 There are a plethora of cheap and free things to do all around Ireland to keep you, your friends and family entertained for hours no matter where you are in the country.
 Follow us on Facebook to keep track of some of the best things every week with our illustrated map.
 You might end up doing something different.
 It’s an easy way to stay entertained and the best way to save money!